Siemens to Acquire Mendix

 - To help enterprises innovate through information technology

 The idea of Mendix sparked from our personal experience and frustration with custom software development.
-We could see that IT organizations were just not set up to deal with the amount of change coming their way, so our thinking was simple – what if we could speed app delivery by an order of magnitude and unlock the entire workforce to participate in the application delivery process?
-We would effectively eliminate the biggest and most expensive bottleneck in the history of application development: human capital!
+We could see that IT organizations were just not set up to deal with the amount of change coming their way, so our thinking was simple: What if we could speed app delivery by an order of magnitude and unlock the entire workforce to participate in the application delivery process?

 And so our quest began.